HomeTravel

 What is an eSIM app and do I need one?

 It is an app that sells digital SIM cards, so you can buy a local data plan without visiting a shop or swapping anything physical.
 Recent iPhones all support it.
 If your carrier charges high roaming fees, an eSIM data pack usually costs a fraction of the price.
+Install it before the trip but activate it when you land, since most plans start their clock at first use.

 Is it safer to book trips in an app or on a website?